Banking & ATM Fees in El Salvador (2026)

 Can I open a local bank account in El Salvador as a nomad?

-Yes — once you have El Salvador's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
-Without local residency, most major El Salvador banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most North America countries.
+Once you hold El Salvador's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
+Without residency, most El Salvador banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is El Salvador a cash or card country?

-El Salvador runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough US Dollar at the start of each week to avoid repeat ATM trips.
+El Salvador runs on both cash and cards.
+Cards work in larger venues; keep US Dollar on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in El Salvador affect my banking setup?
+Does triggering tax residency in El Salvador affect my banking?

-Tax residency in El Salvador is triggered at 200 days in the relevant period.
+Tax residency in El Salvador triggers at 200 days.
 El Salvador uses a 200-day residency rule (longer than the typical 183 — a deliberate nomad-friendly framing).
 Foreign-source income earned by Digital Nomad Visa holders is explicitly exempt from Salvadoran tax during the visa's validity.
 Local income is taxed progressively (10% to 30%).
 Bitcoin transactions are also tax-exempt by statute.
 For US citizens, FEIE qualification still requires the standard tests on the US side.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad